Radio You Need To Know

 Youngstown Symphony Orchestra

-New for 2022, WYSU was a founding media partner of The Ohio Newsroom.
+Continuing in 2023, WYSU remained an active founding media partner of The Ohio Newsroom.
 In many cities and towns across the country, newspapers and television stations are becoming a dying breed.
 Because of this, it is crucial now more than ever to deliver important news and information to local and regional communities.

 As the number of local media outlets continues to decline statewide, The Ohio Newsroom is committed to filling those information gaps and securing the funds needed to sustain into the future.
 The Ohio Newsroom mission and structure are the result of research and modeling funded by The George Gund Foundation and the Corporation for Public Broadcasting for expanding local journalism in Ohio.